worldflora/wfo-docs/index.md

 ---
-page.title: "WFO PlantList Documentation"
+site.title: "WFO PlantList Documentation"
 ---

-This is a test
+This is a test with site title

 Does this have precedence?